FOSSEE/st-scripts/getting-started-sagenotebook/script.rst

 The home link takes us to the admin home page.
 The published link takes us to the page which lists all the published worksheets.
 The log link has the complete log of all the actions we did on the notebook.
-We have the settings link where can configure our notebook, the notebook server, we can create and mangage accounts.
+We have the settings link where we can configure our notebook, the notebook server, create and  mangage accounts.
 We have a link to help upon clicking opens a new window with the complete help of Sage.
 The entire documentation of Sage is supplied with Sage for offline reference and this help link is the way to get into it.
 Then